 We would suggest you follow up with your medical insurance and/or travel insurance regarding the medical bills.

 So what about the rest of the experience?
 It was far from ideal.
 Let’s hit a few of the highlights.

-The room at the Westin wasn’t available, so the couple was “upgraded” to a condo a mile from the resort.
+The room at the Westin wasn’t available, so the hotel “upgraded” them to a condo a mile from the resort.

 “The condo looked lovely at first glance,” says Meredith.
 “Then I found a big cockroach.
 I thought nothing of it after all it is the rain forest.
 Next morning went outside to see our great view.
 It was their golf course which would have been lovely — had either of us actually liked golf.”

 The couple would call for a ride, and it would take forever for a van to show up.

 “When we would call for rides or for room service it would take them longer each time we called,” she says.
 “I had to argue with the front desk just to get our fridge restocked with water.”

 You get the idea.
 Everything that could go wrong on this honeymoon seemed to go wrong — a lot of little things that added up.
 And then, of course, the botflies.